History of Marsha Blackburn in Timeline

 In 2010, Marsha Blackburn voted against repealing the military's Don't Ask, Don't Tell policy.

-October 2013: Blackburn criticizes healthcare.gov for HIPAA violations
+October 2013: Blackburn criticizes healthcare.gov for violating privacy rights.

-During October 2013 congressional hearings on the ACA, Marsha Blackburn claimed that the website healthcare.gov violated HIPAA and health information privacy rights, even after being challenged on the limited scope of health-related questions asked by the site.
+In October 2013, during congressional hearings on the ACA, Marsha Blackburn stated that the website healthcare.gov violated HIPAA and health information privacy rights, even after being questioned about the limited health-related information requested by the site.

 2013: Managed Debate on Abortion Bill

-In 2013, Marsha Blackburn managed debate on a bill that would have prohibited abortions after 22 weeks' gestation, with limited exceptions.
+In 2013, Marsha Blackburn was chosen to manage debate on a bill promoted by House Republicans that would have prohibited abortions after 22 weeks' gestation, with limited exceptions for rape or incest.

 During a July 2014 conference call, Joe Rannazzisi informed congressional staffers that the bill would cause more difficulties for the DEA if it pursued corporations that were illegally distributing such drugs.

-In 2014, Marsha Blackburn rejected the scientific consensus on climate change during a debate with Bill Nye, claiming there is no consensus in the scientific community about the causes of climate change.
+In 2014, during a debate with Bill Nye, Marsha Blackburn rejected the scientific consensus on climate change, claiming there is "no consensus" in the scientific community about the causes of climate change.

-In August 2015, Joe Rannazzisi was removed from his position at the DEA.
+In August 2015, Joe Rannazzisi, who had led the DEA's Office of Diversion Control, was removed from his position.

 2015: Led Panel Investigating Planned Parenthood